 The tragic result of some GSAR tasks is the death of a subject.
 Any death in BC falls under the jurisdiction of the BC Coroner’s Service (BCCS).
 However, because of weather, terrain or remote locations, BCCS will regularly ask GSAR for assistance to transport the deceased.

-Canadian Armed Forces & Coast Guard
+Canadian Forces & Coast Guard

 The military can ask GSAR to assist in its duties to search for and access downed aircraft or watercraft in distress in inland waters.

 There are seven national parks in British Columbia which take up a huge area of land.
 While Parks Canada maintains a group of professional and extremely well-trained rescue personnel in these parks, they can request additional GSAR resources when needed.
 A reciprocal agreement is in place where Parks Canada can assist outside of their parks in certain circumstances.